gwu-libraries/vivo-load/README.md

 non-password protected versions of the files.)
 This can be overridden with `--data-dir`.
 * A web server is required (to support a SPARQL Load).
 The default location for the html document root directory is `/usr/local/apache2/htdocs`.
 This can be overridden with `--htdocs-dir`.
+* To support only loading diffs, previously loaded graphs are stored.
+The default location is `/usr/local/vivo/graphs`.
+This can be overridden with `--graph-dir`.
+* The default username for the VIVO root account is `vivo_root@gwu.edu`.
+This can be overridden with `--username`.
+* The default password for the VIVO root password is `password`.
+This can be overridden with `--password`.

 To get help: